cosmicpudding/makeoverlay/README.md

 # makeoverlay
-Make an overlap of Centaurus A
+Make an overlay iamge of Centaurus A (radio/optical)